core-wg/etch/draft-ietf-core-etch-latest.md

-The existing Constrained Application Protocol (CoAP) methods only allow access to a complete resource.
-This does not permit applications to access parts of a resource.
+The existing Constrained Application Protocol (CoAP) methods only allow access to a complete resource, not to parts of a resource.
 In case of resources with larger or complex data, or in situations where a resource continuity is required, replacing or requesting the whole resource is undesirable.
 Several